a-anand/microsoft-graph-docs/concepts/teams-changenotifications-teammembership.md

 ### Subscribe to changes in membership of any team across tenant

 To get change notifications for membership change in any team in tenant, subscribe to `teams/getAllMembers`.
 This resource supports [including resource data](webhooks-with-resource-data.md) in the notification.
+One notification will be sent corresponding to one change, e.g. if someone adds five members once then five different notificaiton will be sent.

 #### Permissions